Mentoring

 A mentor is a sounding board or mirror of your thoughts.
 Stay committed but make it self-directed for a coachee.

-This podcast and my notes make me resurface an insight from an oldie on business education for all:
+This podcast episode with Taruna and my notes make me resurface an insight from an oldie on business education for all:

 Onwards to connected mentoring and connected coaching.